krai-tech/krai-kit/apps/krai-kit/en/src/pages/components/select/index.md

 # {{ NgDocPage.title }}

-`SelectComponent` is a custom dropdown that provides features for multi-selection, custom option templates, and search.
+`SelectComponent` is a custom dropdown designed for selecting a single item from a list, custom option templates and search.

 ```ts
 import { SelectComponent } from '@krai-tech/kit/select';